-Check operation of chain brake
+Check operation of hand guard activated chain brake

 Before starting work: Run engine at idle speed, engage the chain brake (push hand guard toward bar nose).
-Accelerate up to full throttle for no more than 3 seconds - the chain must not rotate.
-The hand guard must be free of dirt and move freely.
+Open the throttle wide for no more than 3 seconds.
+The chain must not rotate.
+The hand guard must be free from dirt and move freely.